 - Parties Involved

-If you or a loved one recently suffered harm in any type of car accident, our personal injury attorneys can put our experience and our knowledge of different accident types to work for you.
+If you or a loved one recently suffered harm in any type of car accident, our personal injury attorney can put our experience and our knowledge of different accident types to work for you.
 At Kendall Law Firm, we always focus on the person behind the injury and give each client the personal attention they deserve.
 Contact us today and allow us to learn more about your case.
 We will provide a free, no-obligation consultation.

-Cause of the Accident
+Cause of the Virginia Car Crashes

 When we investigate a case, we focus on determining the factors that caused the collision and whether another party’s fault is to blame.
 The most common causes of car crashes that we see are: